mrcotrmpr/console-game/README.md

 # CPLUS Console game

-School project vor programming in C++.
+School project for programming in C++.
 A simple console game using sqlite.